dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 ### PatchMerge method

 **NOTE:** This method does require that you have your `config.plist` already created.
-If you have not done so, please start on the [OpenCore Install guide](https://dortania.github.io/OpenCore-Install-Guide/) to get this created.
+If you have not done so, please start on the [OpenCore Install guide](https://dortania.github.io/OpenCore-Install-Guide/) before running this tool.

 SSDTTime now includes a separate script called PatchMerge.
 This script will automatically merge the patches you selected previously into your `config.plist`.